TIS POSITION STATEMENT - DRUGS IN SPORT

 TIS athletes, athlete support personnel, employees and persons who are bound by the anti-doping policies of ASC and/or their NSOs are considered by the TIS to have read and understood those anti-doping policies which apply to them.
 The TIS considers such Persons to be aware of their obligations under these anti-doping policies.
 The relevant anti-doping policies are available on the ASC and relevant NSOs’ websites.

-ASADA have developed vital resource for athletes, coaches, administrators and others involved in sport.
-These are all available on-line at the ASADA web-site www.asada.gov.au.
+SIA have developed vital resource for athletes, coaches, administrators and others involved in sport.
+These are all available online at the SIA website https://www.sportintegrity.gov.au/.

-The ASADA site has substance fact sheets, media releases and position statements.
-ASADA regularly updates its website with relevant and interesting anti-doping information.
+The SIA site has substance fact sheets, media releases and position statements.
+SIA regularly updates its website with relevant and interesting anti-doping information.

 It is the responsibility of all athletes to be aware of which substances and methods are prohibited by their sport.
 There are a number of substances and methods which are banned by most national sporting organisations.
-This Prohibited List is published and revised by the WADA and is as described in The World Anti-Doping Code (Code) and is available on the WADA website: click here.
+This Prohibited List is published and revised by the WADA and is as described in The World Anti-Doping Code (Code) and is available in PDF format on the WADA website.

 With the ever increasing emphasis being placed on successful sporting performances it is imperative that the Tasmanian Government play its part in ensuring the use of performance enhancing drugs is completely eradicated.